springernature/frontend-playbook/practices/house-style.md

 ### Accessibility

 We care a great deal about accessibility.
 We aim to comply with the [Web Content Accessibility Guidelines 1](https://www.w3.org/TR/WCAG10/) AA + the [WCAG Samurai Errata](http://www.wcagsamurai.org/erratas/introduction/).
 In doing so, we also achieve a high pass rate with [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/) AA.
 All of our websites MUST comply with [US Section 508](https://www.section508.gov/) and [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).
+As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508.

-Read our [Accessibility guide](../accessibility/accessibility.md) and [accessibility checklist](../accessibility/accessibility-checklist.md) to understand how we meet these aims.
+Read our [Accessibility guide](../accessibility/house-style.md) to understand how we meet these aims.

 ### Progressive enhancement and browser support